Thailand Travel Mistakes

 Thailand’s famous destinations are popular for good reason.
 Bangkok’s temples, Chiang Mai’s mountains, and the southern islands’ beaches are truly spectacular.

-However, many travelers miss out on equally beautiful places simply because they stick only to the most well-known routes.
+However, many travelers miss out on equally beautiful places simply because they stick to the most well-known routes.
+Prices in heavily tourist areas are also significantly inflated, a plate of Pad Thai on Khao San Road costs 150–200 THB (~$4.30–$5.70) where the identical dish costs 60–80 THB (~$1.70–$2.30) one street over.

 Consider exploring places like: